Menu Close

 Signs You’re Experiencing Marriage Loneliness

-If something just feels off, and you’re asking yourself “what in the world is happening to us?”, you may be experiencing marital loneliness.
+If something feels off, and you’re asking yourself, “What in the world is happening to us?” you may be experiencing marital loneliness.
 But how can you be sure?
 A professional therapist will be able to give you a definitive answer, but before you head to a couples therapist, look for some signs of marriage loneliness.

 Your Partner Doesn’t Talk to You